eznavy/gh-rewards/README.md

 The achievements are calculated based on your GitHub contributions and are updated daily.
 The data is fetched from the [GitHub GraphQL API](https://docs.github.com/en/graphql) using a personal access token.

+## Disclaimer
+The current implementation is not optimal, as the used queries only allow to fetch the public repositories contributed to within the last year.
+However, the contributions fetched for each of the found repositories are not restricted to one year.
+The achievements therefore cover some of the past contributions, but not all.
+In addition, a dark mode version of the banner is currently missing.

 ## What data is used?
 The following data is used to calculate the achievements:
 - username